-Reference the flange heater part number on the nameplate when ordering replacement parts.
-Recommended spare parts would be: a Flange Heater and thermostat (if supplied).
+Reference the screw plug or flange heater part number on the nameplate when ordering replacement parts.
+Recommended spare parts would be: a Screw Plug or Flange Heater, flange gasket, and thermostat (if supplied).

 Contact your local Watlow distributor for ordering replacement parts.
 Check the Yellow Pages under "Electrical Heating Elements" in the largest industrial area nearest you.